open-feature/js-sdk-contrib/libs/providers/launchdarkly-client/README.md

 ```
 ## Update Context
 For context update always use ``OpenFeature.setContext(myNewContext);`` instead of ``ldClient.identify(myNewContext);``, as this will always be handled internally.

+Please note that context changes result in network traffic, so changes should be made sparingly in accordance to relevant user behavior.
 ``` ts
   await OpenFeature.setContext({ targetingKey: 'my-key' })
   //Laundarkly uses key but this provider tranlates targetingKey to key;
   //So the above is the same as doing await OpenFeature.setContext({ key: 'my-key' });
 ```

+## Building

+Run `nx package providers-launchdarkly-client` to build the library.

+## Running unit tests

+Run `nx test providers-launchdarkly-client` to execute the unit tests via [Jest](https://jestjs.io).